-Contractionary monetary policy.
-This type of policy is used to decrease the amount of money circulating throughout the economy.
-It is most often achieved by actions such as selling government bonds, raising interest rates and increasing the reserve requirements for banks.
+- Contractionary monetary policy: This purpose of this type of policy is to decrease the amount of money circulating throughout the economy.
+It is most often achieved through actions such as selling government bonds, raising interest rates and increasing the reserve requirements for banks.
 This method is used when the government wants to avoid inflation.

-- Expansionary monetary policy.
-The purpose of this type of monetary policy is to increase the money supply within the economy by completing actions such as decreasing interest rates, lowering reserve requirements for banks and purchasing government securities by central banks.
-This type of monetary policy helps to lower unemployment rates as well as stimulate business activities and consumer spending.
-The overall goal of this policy is to fuel economic growth.
-Nevertheless, it can also have an adverse effect, occasionally leading to hyperinflation.
+- Expansionary monetary policy: The purpose of this type of monetary policy is to increase the money supply within the economy by completing actions such as decreasing interest rates, lowering reserve requirements for banks and purchasing government securities by central banks.
+This type of policy helps to lower unemployment rates as well as stimulate business activities and consumer spending.
+The overall goal of this policy is to fuel economic growth, but it can also have an adverse effect, occasionally leading to hyperinflation.

 Tools of monetary policy

-When setting monetary policy, the Federal Reserve has several tools at its disposal, including open market operations, the discount rate, reserve requirements and interest rates on excess reserves.
-The FOMC, which comprises members of the Board of Governors of the Federal Reserve System and five Reserve Bank presidents, is responsible for open market operations, while the board of governors sets the discount rates and reserve requirements.
+When setting monetary policy, the Federal Reserve has several tools at its disposal, including open-market operations, the discount rate, reserve requirements and interest rates on excess reserves.
+The FOMC, which comprises members of the Board of Governors of the Federal Reserve System and five Reserve Bank presidents, is responsible for open-market operations, while the board of governors sets the discount rates and reserve requirements.

-The third tool used is the reserve requirement, which is the amount of cash all commercial banks, savings and loan institutions, credit unions, and U.S. branches and agencies of foreign banks must have on hand or as reserve account balances at a Federal Reserve Bank.
+The third tool is the reserve requirement, which is the amount of cash all commercial banks, savings and loan institutions, credit unions, and U.S. branches and agencies of foreign banks must have on hand or as reserve account balances at a Federal Reserve Bank.
 When the reserve requirement is lowered, more capital is available for banks to gain assets, increasing the loans available for consumers.
 When the reserve requirement is raised, it has the opposite effect – fewer loans and less capital to spend.

-No matter what type of monetary policy is being used, it is always connected to one of the following three objectives:
+No matter what type of monetary policy is used, it is always connected to one of these three objectives:

-Reduce unemployment.
+- Reduce unemployment.
 During depressions and recessions, unemployment rates tend to soar.
 However, monetary policies also play a major role in unemployment rates.
-Once inflation issues have been addressed, expansionary policies can then be implemented to help reduce unemployment rates.
-This works because the increase in the money supply helps to stimulate the business sector, which also helps to create more jobs.
-While there may be no way to fully achieve true full employment, the goal is to reduce the rate of unemployment among those who are ready and willing to work for the existing wages.
+Once inflation issues have been addressed, expansionary policies can be implemented to reduce unemployment rates.
+This works because the increase in the money supply stimulates the business sector, which also helps to create more jobs.
+While there may be no way to achieve universal employment, the goal is to reduce the rate of unemployment among those who are ready and willing to work for the existing wages.

 - Balance currency exchange rates.
-Given that stable exchange rates play such a major role in international trade, it's essential to find ways to keep them balanced.
+Given that stable exchange rates play such a major role in international trade, it's essential to keep them balanced.
 Central banks have the power to regulate exchange rates between foreign and domestic currencies.
-For instance, if the central bank opts to issue more currency to increase the money supply, domestic currencies become cheaper than foreign currencies.
+For instance, if the central bank issues more currency to increase the money supply, domestic currencies become cheaper than foreign currencies.